HuntedRaven7/Dotfiles/README.md

-Based Neovim and Arch user
+Based Emacs and OpenSuse user